lambdamechanic/pctx/pctx-py/README.md

 ## Defining Tools

-PCTX provides two approaches for defining tools: the `@tool` decorator for simple function-based tools, and `Tool`/`AsyncTool` classes for more complex implementations.
+pctx provides two approaches for defining tools: the `@tool` decorator for simple function-based tools, and `Tool`/`AsyncTool` classes for more complex implementations.

 ### Decorator Approach